swisspost/design-system/.changeset/eight-pants-trade.md

 '@swisspost/design-system-intranet-header': patch
 ---

-Fixed line-height and background-color.
-Dropdowns inside the component intranet-header now have the same line-height as simple links.
-Invalid background-color rule has been fixed (none => transparent).
+Fixed dropdown `line-height` and an invalid `background-color` style in the intranet-header component.